dsvinkin/b_blocks/README.md

 Ti Tf y yErr
 Ti and Tf - a time bin begin and end
 y - a quantity in the bin
-yErr - standerd deviation of the quantity
+yErr - standard deviation of the quantity

 input.thi example:
 0.000 0.064  10.000  1.000